Skip to content

 How do I find out what type of meter I have?

-Checking what kind of meter you have does not have to be stressful.
-The first thing to do is to call your provider, who should be able to tell you the make and model number and whether it’s a smart meter, Economy 7 or another type of meter.
+If you're unsure about your meter type, the first thing to do is to call your provider.
+They should be able to tell you the make and model number and whether it’s a smart meter, Economy 7 or another type of meter.

 Your bill will also have details of the kind of meter you have.
-You can also use this to look for E to see if your bill is based on an estimate or A if it’s based on an actual reading.
+You can use this to look for a letter 'E' for an estimated reading or 'A' for an actual reading.

 Is the meter always right?